ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### More Information

-Arctos generally disallows characters which are not in POSIX character class "PRINT" due to limitations in "data consumers" such as GBIF.
+Arctos generally disallows characters which are not in POSIX character class "PRINT" due to limitations in "data consumers" such as GBIF, to facilitate search, and to detect things like unicode conversion issues before they can pollute data.

 <a id="bl_row"></a>
 >## Specimen Bulkloader: invalid user.table.column, table.column, or column specification